Skills

 The elbow lever positions itself as an excellent intermediate figure, preparing the body for more advanced challenges like the back lever or the front lever.

-Mobility and flexibility play a very important role in performing the elbow lever.
 Good range of motion in the shoulders and wrists lets you position your elbows correctly and hold the position more easily.
+Stiff wrists are the most common reason a first elbow lever attempt fails.

 Integrate these stretching exercises into your routine: